 A recent report confirms some of our estimates of the next generation of Intel processors

-Dreaming of upgrading yourself to the world beyond the four-core processing?
-You should start collecting cash - by all accounts it seems The Broadwell-E generation Of the chip giant, with the first ten-core processor ever modeled on the E-Core, Will be officially displayed at the 2016 Computex exhibition, in about six months from today.
+Dreaming to upgrade yourself to a world beyond four processing cores?
+You should start collecting cash - by all indications it seems that The Broadwell-E generation Of the chip giant, with the first ten-core processor ever modeled on the E-Core, Will be officially displayed at the 2016 Computex exhibition, in about six months from today.

 According to reports reaching us from the Chinese site Benchlife, which is rapidly gaining reputation as a reliable primary information provider in the world of hardware, Intel And the first one produced at 14nm will actually contain four models (instead of just three models we got in the previous Extreme Generations), with two of them hexagonal cores, one octagonal cores and the top contender will contain no less than ten general processing cores and 20 processing clusters, thanks to support HyperThreading virtualization technology.

 An important step that will streamline the culture of processing cores in all categories?